daytwu/MechaCar_Statistical_Analysis/README.md

 <img width="517" alt="t test_lot1" src="https://user-images.githubusercontent.com/68725398/105549104-8176d880-5cce-11eb-8a4a-6659491f68a3.png">
 <img width="520" alt="t test_lot2" src="https://user-images.githubusercontent.com/68725398/105549105-8176d880-5cce-11eb-98f0-bb7c9caabf51.png">

-The above for total lots, lots 1 and lots 2 shows that the p-value is still above our assumed significance level of 0.05, thus meaning that we cannot reject our null hypothesis.
+The above for total lots, lot 1 and lot 2 shows that the p-value is still above our assumed significance level of 0.05, thus meaning that we cannot reject our null hypothesis.

 <img width="510" alt="t test_lot3" src="https://user-images.githubusercontent.com/68725398/105549106-8176d880-5cce-11eb-9814-bff6bda96c03.png">

-However, lot3 shows the p-value is at
+However, lot 3 shows the p-value is at 0.04, which is lower than our significance leve lof 0.05.
+With that said, we can safely say that null hypothesis should be rejected as the PSI for lot 3 is statistically different from the population mean of 1,500 pounds per square inch.